-- HRHS-1515: Buddhist traditions of South Asia - HRHS-1518: Buddhist traditions of East Asia - HR-1596: Introduction to the Study of Theravada Buddhist Traditions - ▶ SA 1615/8160: Readings in Early Buddhist Texts
+- HRHS-1515/8151: Buddhist traditions of South Asia - HRHS-1518/8152: Buddhist traditions of East Asia - HR-1596/8159: Introduction to the Study of Theravada Buddhist Traditions - + HRRS-4551: Topics in Theravāda Buddhist Thought: Women in Theravāda Traditions - Buddhist Literature/Texts (SA or a textual studies course with Dean's approval)

-Plus two elective courses selected in consultation with the program director.
-Final papers should be on a topic related to Theravada Buddhist studies.
+Plus one elective course selected in consultation with the program director.
+Final papers should be on a topic related to Theravāda Buddhist studies.